officialGanesh/upDiary/README.md

-# upDiary : Write your blog to show others
+# upDiary : be creative

-upDiary is a blog app which provides user to post their blog online
+upDiary is a blog app created using reactjs and firebase

 ## Tech Stack